 To be found more often in search, your website's content development needs to hit two targets: the viewers (target A) and the search engines (target B).
 They’re looking for some different things.

 Your content needs to help searchers quickly understand your products or services, keep them interested and convince them to buy or keep you “top of mind” for the future.

 Your content needs to be optimized so search engines can use it to answer queries.
 That brings more qualified traffic to your site and improves your position in natural search.

 Frankly, most of it is boring, recycled stuff you’ve read before.
 There’s usually not enough content or sometimes it’s copied.
 Often there are no benefits or consistent messaging.
-That’s how people end up with the word “solutions” in their site – our least favorite word.
-It happens when writers can't commit to a direction.
+That’s how people end up with the word “solutions” in their site – no one searches for that.
+They look for helpful content to answer a question or problem.
 We’ve even seen “Here’s what we’re not” as a main headline.
 Wow.

 We’re web marketing content experts in Frisco and we can fix all of that.
 We cut our teeth working for larger clients where content strategy and exacting standards are requirements.
 Marketers who have worked with ad agencies know the importance of a brand platform or messaging grid and strong content, with a voice designed to reach your audience.
 There’s no reason why your company shouldn’t have the same!

 One of Big Pig’s points of differentiation?
 You get our agency content development experience without the agency overhead.

 If someone searches for what you do without using your company name, where do you show up in search?
 If you’re on page one or two, you win (page 2 is easier to fix than page 20).
 Look to content if you can't find yourself.
 Use your key terms more than once.
 Place them evenly in your text.
 Did they make sense in their context?
 Substitute alternate terms.
 Other pages in your site should reference this content, but do they conflict?
 Have you included links to reference sites?
 That's a whole different thought process than flashy prose.